Enoc Perez, Brigitte Schindler, Carlo Mollino

 The exhibition will be accompanied by a book with essays by Mario Diacono and Fulvio Ferrari and texts by Enoc Perez and Brigitte Schindler.

-The exhibition can be visited, free of charge, during the opening hours of the permanent collection.
+Free admission during the opening hours of the permanent collection.

 Press clipping selection: